Rector (ecclesiastical): Contemporary use in other nations

 In the Church of Ireland, Scottish Episcopal Church and Anglican Church of Canada, most parish priests are called rectors, not vicars.
 However, in some dioceses of the Anglican Church of Canada rectors are officially licensed as incumbents to express the diocesan polity of employment of clergy.

 In the Episcopal Church in the United States of America, the "rector" is the priest elected to head a self-supporting parish.
 A priest who is appointed by the bishop to head a parish in the absence of a rector is termed a "priest-in-charge", as is a priest leading a mission (that is, a congregation which is not self-supporting).
-"Associate priests" are priests hired by the parish to supplement the rector in his or her duties while "assistant priests" are priests resident in the congregation who help on a volunteer basis.
+"Associate rectors" are priests hired by the parish to supplement the rector in his or her duties while "assistant rectors" are priests resident in the congregation who help on a volunteer basis.
+Some churches use the terms "associate priest" and "assistant priest;" however, ordained priests are fully equal in their ordination without qualifiers, but a church may hire or appoint an assistant rector or associate rector to supplement the duties of the parish's rector.
 The positions of "vicar" and "curate" are not recognized in the canons of the national church.
 However, some diocesan canons do define "vicar" as the priest-in-charge of a mission; and "curate" is often used for assistants, being entirely analogous to the English situation.

 In schools affiliated with the Anglican church the title "rector" is sometimes used in secondary schools and boarding schools, where the headmaster is often a priest.